Ditching The 9-5 Mindset-Not The Usual Advice

 Fortunately, there are people out there who have struggled and successfully conquered the 9-5 mindset monster who can help you.

-Ryan Biddulph from Blogging From Paradise also has an e-book “12 Tips to Sprint from Employee to Entrepreneur” which has some great advice.
-My favorite being, and I quote “If you can own shit, you’ll be free of shit.”
+Ryan Biddulph from Blogging From Paradise also has a fantastic post “12 Tips to Sprint from Employee to Entrepreneur” which has some great advice.
+As Ryan would say “If you can own shit, you’ll be free of shit.”